Russia expands visa-free regime for Georgian citizens

-On October 10, Russian President Vladimir Putin signed a decree expanding the grounds for visa-free regimes for Georgian citizens.
-Labor migrants from Georgia are now allowed to stay in Russia longer than three months.
-Previously, this right was only available to all other Georgians who entered the country.
+On October 10, Vladimir Putin signed a decree expanding the grounds for visa-free regimes for Georgian citizens.
+Labor migrants from Georgia are now allowed stay in Russia longer than three months.
+Previously, this was only available to all other who entered the country.
 Russians can stay in Georgia 365 days straight.

 The changes were made by a decree published in spring 2023, when Russia cancelled visas for Georgians.
 Prior to this, all Georgians could enter Russia during a period of 90 days or more, except those who came for work or study.
 These restrictions are now lifted.